 If using the API instead of these command line tools, there is no concept of a project except for what your code provides.
 Your client code is responsible for creating the docrepo classes and providing them with proper settings.
-These can be loaded from a ferenda.ini-style file (the LayeredConfig class makes this simple), be hard-coded, or handled in any other way you see fit.
+These can be loaded from a ferenda.ini-style file, be hard-coded, or handled in any other way you see fit.